 There are many ways to determine what it takes to become a registered nurse in the US.
 However, you only need to be certified and licensed for the position you are applying for.
-The majority of the nursing homes in the united states will provide training to prepare you for your new career.
+The majority of nursing homes in the United States will provide training to prepare you for your new career.

 Working in a nursing home can lead to a lasting career move.
 The most successful nursing homes find positions for nurses to grow.
-This could be through working with scheduling to allow time for schooling.
+This could be done by working with scheduling to allow time for schooling.

-There is an ongoing shortage of nurses willing to take care of the aged population.
-Not only that, there is a large number of nurses looking to leave the workforce.
+There is an ongoing shortage of nurses willing to take care of the elderly population.
+Not only that, but there are a large number of nurses looking to leave the workforce.